 I'll put it this way.
 If the characters of Lloyd and Harry that Jim Carrey and Jeff Daniels are playing were real people, they would be confined to an institution.
 Which, ironically, is where we find them at the beginning of the flick.
 Lloyd has been in a catatonic state for the last twenty years (the time that has elapsed since the original Dumb & Dumber).
 Harry visits to change his diaper and wipe his butt.
 And, of course, we get to watch.
 (Changing a grown person's diaper may be funny only if you're not the one doing it!)

 There is a plot.
 Harry needs a kidney transplant, and he needs to find a relative who would make a donor match.
 So they go in search of the daughter he never knew.
 It goes on from there, but it doesn't bear mentioning because the plot exists to serve the slapstick nature of the film, which is aimed at 12 to 15 year-old boys who are still fascinated with fart jokes.
 (And certain rather twisted adults...not mentioning any names!)

-There were about three gags in the whole movie that made me laugh out loud.
+There were about three gags in the whole movie (in addition to the title) that made me laugh out loud.
 Jill, on the other hand, was spewing her drink all over the place.
 (Just kidding--we're too cheap to pay those inflated concession prices.)

 Kathleen Turner, a bombshell in films like Body Heat back in the 80s is...well...let's be kind and say matronly looking at this stage of the game.
-Give her credit for saying, in essence, time flies and this is me....so suck it!
+Give her credit for saying, in essence, time flies and this is me as I am ....so suck it!
 Don't look back.
 Which I'm trying not to do because I'm thinking that for the price of admission to this film, I could have gotten myself a couple bean burritos and started cracking my own fart jokes.